Instead of my usual trips to Florida, I do something a little different in December now—I visit Scottsdale, Arizona in the winter.

 3. Fewer crowds

-Because Scottsdale in the winter is the “offseason,” tourist crowds are at their lowest.
-Hotels won’t be packed, streets won’t be clogged with mind-numbing traffic, and visiting tourist attractions won’t make you feel like a sheep being herded.
+Because Scottsdale in the winter is the “offseason,” tourist crowds are at their lowest during this time.
+Hotels won’t be packed; streets won’t be clogged with mind-numbing traffic; and visiting tourist attractions won’t make you feel like a herded sheep.